yves2005/Queen-DINU-MD/README.md

 Whatsapp bot queen dinu md

- (QUEEN DINU MD CREATED BY DINETH SATHSARA AND RASHMIKA) new whatsapp bot thanks for all supporters enjoy your bot.please don't use bot to troubles others.
+ (QUEEN DINU MD CREATED BY DINETH SATHSARA AND RASHMIKA , THANKS FOR ASITHA MD TO GIVING ACCESS TO USE HIS PAGES) new whatsapp bot thanks for all supporters enjoy your bot.please don't use bot to troubles others.

 <p align="center">
 <img src="https://github.com/Platane/snk/raw/output/github-contribution-grid-snake.svg" alt="nz" width="700"/>